ShyamsGithub07/AI_Powered_Greenhouse_Automation/README.md

 ---

-## 🧾 Resume Highlights
-- A **neural-network-based controller** was developed and trained that would control the entire greenhouse through the use of IoT sensor data.
-- The actions were first selected through the **classification** method and then the actuators were controlled through the **regression** method while attaining X% accuracy and Y MAE.
-- An all-inclusive **AI pipeline** was created that consisted of preprocessing, model training, evaluation, and ready-to-deploy model export.

----

 ##  Future Enhancements
 - Real IoT sensors such as DHT11, CO₂, LDR, soil probe will be integrated to perform live inference.
 - Raspberry Pi or ESP32 with TensorFlow Lite will be the target deployment platform.